Yukitoshi12345/SVG-Logo-Maker/README.md

 ## Installation
 The project was uploaded to [GitHub](https://github.com/) at the following repository:
 [https://github.com/yukitoshi12345/SVG-Logo-Maker/](https://github.com/yukitoshi12345/SVG-Logo-Maker)

+## Central Grader Comments
+Grade: 100/100

+Hello, Yukitoshi.
+Congratulations on an outstanding assignment.
+You’ve demonstrated JavaScript skills in a Node environment by building a CLI application that generates an SVG file from user input.

+Well done setting up the GitHub repository and maintaining organized file structure.
+The repo includes a comprehensive, high-quality README  that describes the project, displays an example, and links to a walkthrough video.
+The video is excellent!
+The presentation is clear and concise, and the application flow and result are displayed.
+It’s awesome to see you’ve committed code frequently with descriptive messages.

+Excellent work implementing a base Shape class to encapsulate common properties and extending the Circle, Square, and Triangle classes from it.
+Good job setting up an array of question objects for Inquirer to use.
+Nice use of a switch case to instantiate the selected shape.
+Setting up the string for the SVG file by interpolating values into a template literal is a great approach.
+The unit tests are well defined and all test suites pass.

+Great work achieving full functionality!
+Please don’t hesitate to reach out to instructional staff if you have any questions.
+Keep up the great work and happy hacking!

+- RA, Centralized Grading

 ## License
 This project is licensed under the [MIT License](https://github.com/Yukitoshi12345/SVG-Logo-Maker/blob/main/LICENSE).